 For a fixed $(g,n)$, we have a list of all possible stable graphs parametrising the boundary of $\Mbar_{g,n}$.
 If we are given a CohFT $\Omega$ on $(V,\eta)$, it is natural to decorate all vertices with cohomology classes provided by $\Omega$ to obtain a cohomology class on $\Mbar_{\Gamma}$.
 For instance:

-In order to produce a cohomology class on $\Mbar_{g,n}$, we should contract all indices at the edges with a cohomology-valued matrix $E^{\nu_h,\nu_{h'}}$ (a priori arbitrary), the indices at the leaves with a cohomology-valued matrix $L_{\mu_i}^{\nu_i}$ (a priori arbitrary), and pushforward the result via the glueing map $\xi_{\Gamma}$.
+In order to produce a cohomology class on $\Mbar_{g,n}$, we must contract all indices at the edges with a cohomology-valued matrix $E^{\nu_h,\nu_{h'}}$ (a priori arbitrary), the indices at the leaves with a cohomology-valued matrix $L_{\mu_i}^{\nu_i}$ (a priori arbitrary), and pushforward the result via the gluing map $\xi_{\Gamma}$.
 In the above example, we would get

-where $\mu$ denotes a fixed decorations at the leaf (i.e. the marked point).
+where $\mu_i$ denotes a fixed decoration at the $i$-th leaf (i.e. the $i$-th marked point).

 Dividing by the natural automorphism factor and summing over all possible stable graphs, we obtain an expression of the form

 Here $h \rightsquigarrow v$ denotes any half-edge $h$ incident to the vertex $v$.